unproductive-labs/isekai-world-state/things/spectral_mage.md

 - Examining their own spectral hands in wonder
 - Struggling to recall their ancient name through the mists of death
 - Offering cryptic guidance to their rescuer
+- **STUDYING THE NAMELESS ONE** - intrigued by the player's identity crisis

 ## Recent Events
 - Just resurrected by Player 3260549d's cosmic-enhanced magic